mesosphere/dcos-commons/docs/pages/developer-guide.md

 The placement rule above would apply the `GROUP_BY` operator to zones.

+If the placement constraint for a pod defined in the service YAML references a zone as in the above example, the scheduler will create an environment variable in the environment of every task in that pod type called `PLACEMENT_REFERENCED_ZONE` and set it to `true`.
+Command definitions for tasks can use this to indicate to the base technology that it should operate in a region-aware fashion.

 ## Regions (beta)

 The SDK allows region-aware scheduling as a beta feature.
 Enable it by setting the environment variable `ALLOW_REGION_AWARENESS` to `true`.
 Once enabled, placement rules can be written that reference the `@region` key.